countvajhula/mantra/README.rst

 ===========
 Parse and compose keyboard activity in Emacs.

+This package has two main components:

+1. *Composing* "mantras" that express any user activity (e.g., keyboard input, inserting and deleting text in a buffer, modulated by conditionals or loops).

+2. *Parsing* user activity.

+The former is a more general form of keyboard macro, implemented as a DSL.
+This makes this package something like Selenium, which is used to automate user actions in web browsers.

+The latter facility allows you to define what you consider to be "interesting" activity, in arbitrary ways and with great precision, and then take actions when this kind of activity is encountered.

 This package could conceivably be used to implement packages resembling yasnippet, evil-repeat, Emacs's keyboard macro ring, Evil jumps and changes, winner mode, and more.

 Installation